ImperialCollegeLondon/cdti_data_export/README.md

 ## Output

-If the scripts runs successfully, the nifti data folder(s) should contain:
+If the scripts run successfully, the NIFTI data folder(s) should contain:

 - NIFTI files: `*.nii`
 - b-values: `*.bval`